OpenEuroLLM/oellm-autoexp/config/experiments/diana/README.md

 ## Run the experiments
 Firstly, ensure you have Python loaded, activated the virtual environment and are inside `oellm-autoexp`.
 This branch uses this container: `/leonardo_work/OELLM_prod2026/container_images/nemo_25.11.01.sif`.

-1. **Quick experiments**
+### Quick experiments

-Quick experiment to check that the tool works with auto-cooldown.
-Launch it with `python scripts/run_autoexp.py --config-name experiments/diana/test_dense_50M_200MT`.
+Check that the tool works with auto-cooldown.
+Launch `python scripts/run_autoexp.py --config-name experiments/diana/test_dense_50M_200MT`.

 It is a very small and quick experiment, meant for testing auto-cooldown (it takes roughly 15 minutes to train up to 200M tokens).
 The workflow first generates and submits the sbatch script for the stable run.
 A background monitoring loop then checks when the start condition for the decay run is satisfied, after which it generates and submits the sbatch script for the decay run.